musesum/MuFlo/README.md

 - a flying fader on a mix board,
 - a co-pilot's steering wheel
 - the joints on an Human body capture skeleton
-- future hash trees (like Merkle trees) and graphs

 ## Tests